Fully Online Master's Degree Programs in Health Informatics (MSHI)

 The University Of Central Florida offers an online master of science in healthcare informatics.
 This is a 100 percent online program and does not require any campus visits.
 It provides students with an understanding of the management, business, and clinical aspects of health informatics.

 In order to get accepted into the program, applicants must have a bachelor’s degree, an official transcript from each university or college attended, a goal statement, and a current resume, among other requirements.
-Prior experience in healthcare is not required.
+Prior healthcare experience is not required.

 The program trains students to manage patient data and maintain information systems.
 Additionally, students learn about data architecture, system analysis, and project management.